-- Modern home security systems send alerts and video images to your cellphone to give you real-time information about fires, break-ins or any other mischief occurring on your property.
+- Modern home security systems send alerts and video images to your mobile phone to give you real-time information about fires, break-ins, or any other mischief occurring on your property.

 It's surprising that so many businesses still operate with insufficient business process visibility when today's workflow automation tools can provide greater process transparency that smoothes information flow and speeds up transactions.
 Process visibility accelerates decision-making and improves operational responsiveness.

-Operational responsiveness requires decision makers to have the tools and information required for the earliest possible intervention into unexpected upturns or downturns.
-It's about driving ever-improving efficiency, plugging profitability holes, and reducing risk - and it's essential to retaining competitive advantage in today's marketplace.
+Operational responsiveness requires decision-makers to have the tools and information needed for the earliest possible intervention into unexpected upturns or downturns.
+It's about driving ever-improving efficiency, plugging profitability holes, and reducing risk—and it's essential to retain a competitive advantage in today's marketplace.

 How to Improve Business Process Visibility

-Businesses can take an incremental approach to improving process visibility.
+Businesses can take an incremental approach to improve process visibility.
 There are three steps along that path:

-Automate - For too long, many managers have assumed that every employee is tracking their responsibilities.
-Daily work may still be managed with endless email reminders, personal task lists (either on paper or on screen), spreadsheets, project plans, and centrally located whiteboards.
+For too long, many managers have assumed that every employee is tracking their responsibilities.
+Daily work may still be managed with endless email reminders, personal task lists (either on paper or on-screen), spreadsheets, project plans, and centrally located whiteboards.
 When progress is lagging or problems arise, management goes on the hunt for answers to the question, "What went wrong?"
 Employees scramble to answer that question and avoid blame.
-Managers have difficulty discerning the truth and can't act quickly enough in crisis situations.
+Managers have difficulty discerning the truth and can't act quickly enough in crises.

 Automation makes it easier to set user expectations: they know what their role in the workflow is.
 They can be held accountable to specific service levels.
 No one can hide from responsibility or shortcut steps because the process automation software is tracking who performed each step in the process and when it was completed.

-Monitor - Every manager needs visibility into operations and they need it as close to real time as possible.
-To avert catastrophe, the need to intervene as soon as they see the needle moving in to the danger zone.
+Every manager needs visibility into operations, and they need it as close to real-time as possible.
+To avert catastrophe, they need to intervene as soon as they see the needle moving into the danger zone.
 Traditionally, visibility was provided in compiled spreadsheets, or daily/weekly/monthly reports that were circulated to managers on a need-to-know basis - and operational responsiveness was sluggish.
-With today's process automation tools, managers can log in at any time to obtain real time information on business process health and intervene before situations become critical.
+With today's process automation tools, managers can log in at any time to obtain real-time information on business process health and intervene before situations become critical.

 Viewing and Diagnosing Workflow Problems